hashicorp/terraform/website/docs/commands/graph.html.markdown

 ## Usage

-Usage: `terraform graph [options] [DIR]`
+Usage: `terraform graph [options]`

-Outputs the visual dependency graph of Terraform resources according to configuration files in DIR (or the current directory if omitted).
+Outputs the visual dependency graph of Terraform resources represented by the configuration in the current working directory.

 The graph is outputted in DOT format.
 The typical program that can read this format is GraphViz, but many web services are also available